onielrosario/Live-Streaming-App/README.md

 - [x] Video allows landscape mode.

 ## Timeframe and process:
-- First took me few days to learn MVVM architecture, and while learning so, I first built the application in MVC to then migrate to a more cleaner flow.
+- First, it took me few days to learn MVVM architecture, and while learning so, I first built the application in MVC to then migrate to a more cleaner flow.
 - I chose UICollectionView over UITableView to display the list of videos because there is more freedom in designing UICollectionViewCells, control the separation insets and sizes.